 Meet our Leadership Team

-Jenny Wüstenberg is Associate Professor of Twentieth Century History and Director of the Centre for Public History, Heritage and Memory at Nottingham Trent University (UK).
-She is the co-founder and Co-President of the Memory Studies Association, as well as Chair of the COST Action on “Slow Memory: Transformative Practices in Times of Uneven and Accelerating Change” (2021-25).
-She is the author of Civil Society and Memory in Postwar Germany (Cambridge UP 2017, in German LIT Verlag 2020) and the co-editor, most recently, of Agency in Transnational Memory Politics (with Aline Sierp, Berghahn 2020), the Routledge Handbook of Memory Activism (with Yifat Gutman, 2022) and De-Commemoration: Making Sense of Contemporary Calls to Remove Statues and Change Place Names (with Sarah Gensburger, forthcoming in English with Berghahn, in French with Fayard).
+Jenny Wüstenberg is Professor of History & Memory Studies and co-lead of AIMS@NTU (Advancing Interdisciplinary Memory Studies at NTU) at Nottingham Trent University (UK).
+She was the founding Co-President of the Memory Studies Association, and is the Chair of the COST Action on “Slow Memory: Transformative Practices in Times of Uneven and Accelerating Change” (2021-25).
+She is the author of Civil Society and Memory in Postwar Germany (Cambridge UP 2017, in German LIT Verlag 2020) and the co-editor, most recently, of Agency in Transnational Memory Politics (with Aline Sierp, Berghahn 2020), the Routledge Handbook of Memory Activism (with Yifat Gutman, 2023) and De-Commemoration: Removing Statues and Renaming Place (with Sarah Gensburger, 2023 in French and English).
 She is the co-editor of the book series Worlds of Memory (Berghahn).
-Her research interests concern the contentious politics of memory, slow-moving change, and methodology in memory studies.
-She is currently working on a comparative study of how state-driven family separation policies are remembered.
+Her research interests concern the contentious politics of memory, slow-moving change including biodiversity loss, the legacies of state-driving family separation policies and methodology in memory studies.
 Jenny is German, British and Australian and loved living in Canada from 2016-2019.